gerson02/k8sDemo/README.md

 images from the first.
 This could be also done at cluster creation time attaching an AD service principal to the cluster and using a managed identity
 </p>

-az aks update -n AKSDemoCluster -g k8sDemo --attach-acr k8sdemoacrintelcom
+<code> az aks update -n AKSDemoCluster -g k8sDemo --attach-acr k8sdemoacrintelcom </code>

 ## 1. Create an ingress controller